Today, I want to tell you about high-yield BDCs (business development companies). But first, let’s talk about what’s happening in the market…

-Smaller companies tend to benefit most in a booming economy.
-And most investors are unaware that BDCs exist.
-The timing is still great.
+Smaller companies tend to benefit most in a booming economy, which could present some risk should growth slow, but most investors are unaware that BDCs exist.
 And you can still get huge yields.
-The VanEck Vectors BDC Income ETF (BIZD), which tracks an index of 25 publicly traded BDCs, currently yields 8.41%.
+The VanEck Vectors BDC Income ETF (BIZD), which tracks an index of 25 publicly traded BDCs, currently yields 11.4%.

 Here’s a list of the five largest BDCs on the market and their current yields.